Organization of Section Leadership

 - The Section publishes a quarterly law review, The Public Contract Law Journal (PCLJ).
 The PCLJ is committed to the publication of articles presenting scholarly analysis and insight into issues affecting all aspects of public contract and grant law.
 PCLJ considers articles for publication on a rolling basis; authors seeking consideration for publication should contact the Editor-in-Chief of the PCLJ.

 - The Public Contract Law Journal has a writing competition each year.
-Please see the writing competition rules to learn more about it.
+Please see the writing competition rules and our awards page to learn more about it.

 What is the Publication Board and how can I get involved with it?